Visualizing the Effects of a Changing Distance on Data Using Continuous Embeddings: Examples

-We demonstrate this with an artificial example.
-Suppose we draw five random cluster centers in $\R^5$ and then let those cluster centers linearly collapse to zero, such that for $\alpha=0$ we have well separated cluster centers and at $\alpha=0$ all cluster centers are at the origin.
-We then simulate Gaussian data at all time points, using the respective cluster centers and with 10 points per cluster.
-We then compute the corresponding distance matrices.
-Now, let us assume we don't know anything about the data.
-We compute a $k$-means clustering for $\alpha=0$.
-We use the resulting cluster indices for all levels of $\alpha$ and compute cluster quality.
-We do this ten times to get an average measure for cluster quality.
+i.e. for each cluster, we compute the maximum distance between two points in this cluster and the minimum distance from this cluster's center to another cluster center.
+The inverse of the sum of those values gives our quality measure.
+Low quality (strong overlap) of the clustering leads to low values of $q$.
+We run $k$-means and compute $q$ ten times to get an average measure for cluster quality.
 The results are shown in Fig.~\ref{fig:clustering_kmeans}.
 We see that the quality of the clustering decreases with $\alpha$.
-From this we can get only that the clustering in the beginning is not present at the end.
+From this we can conclude only that the clustering in the beginning is not present at the end.
 What we do not know is what the data actually looks like.
 Are there no clusters in the end or maybe different clusters than in the beginning?
 Let us now look at the cMDS embedding of the distance matrices (Fig.~\ref{fig:clustering_cmds}).
 Here we see that the clustering structure slowly degenerates with increasing $\alpha$ and that no other clusters arise for large $\alpha$.
-Thus, we gain a lot more insight about the data with a simpler method.
+Thus, we gain a lot more insight about the data without having to run $k$-means many times and computing average cluster quality measures.